rx-angular/rx-angular/libs/template/docs/reactive-context.md

 In the above example with the http request, we may want to indicates that the process was started, but no result, neither a value nor an error or complete arrived yet from the process.

-This leads to not only clutter HTML, but more worse to `eager template`.
+This leads not only to a cluttered HTML, but, what's worse, to the `eager template`.

 What does it mean?